Notes, Mentions & Notifications

 Section titled “Pinning a note”Pin a note to keep it at the top of the feed.
 Everyone sees pinned notes first when they open the car.

-Pin: customer notes, important deadlines, anything critical you don’t want buried.
+Pin the things the next person needs to see first: customer notes, deadlines, anything you don’t want buried.

 AI note summary and translation